ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 Each  Director  has  the  right  to  seek  independent  legal  and  other  professional  advice,  at  the  Company's  expense, concerning any aspect of the Group's operations or undertakings in order to fulfil his duties and responsibilities as Director.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000048_11ec0ce59b9fa591386f8c469df6e300656c5c6bade1e7bd934ea0c1aa6238ec.png)
+**Description**: The image displays the words "CORPORATE" stacked above the word "GOVERNANCE," both rendered in a serif typeface of a muted purple color, set against a plain white background.

 ## Board Composition and Guidance